 On August 3rd, the USPTO will enact a new rule that requires foreign applicants to use a US licensed attorney when filing for a trademark.
-This rule is being enacted in response to the recent increase in fraudulent specimens associated with trademark filings by Chinese applicants (of which the Gerben Law Firm has reported on previously).
+This rule is being enacted in response to the recent increase in fraudulent specimens associated with trademark filings by Chinese applicants (of which the Gerben IP has reported on previously).

 The WTR quoted Eric Perrott’s promotion of the proposed rule in a previously-published article, citing that it ““would help maintain the integrity of the US trademark register”.

 Now that rule is set to become part of USPTO policy, Josh Gerben was quoted by the WTR discussing the implications of this rule: